Cedric-Hj/DevOps-CICD-WebApp/Doc/Ansible Setup.md

    ```

 ### Do a dry run of the playbook
+this is just a check to see if the playbook start installing, there will be an error
    ```sh
    ansible-playbook -i /opt/hosts k8s_control_Setup.yaml --check
    ansible-playbook -i /opt/hosts k8_worker_Setup.yaml --check